 Being content with life is hard.
 I mean really hard.
-There is always a mom who has it more together than me, or is in better shape, or dresses their kids in clothes that actually match (I really do try, but it’s a battle that I don’t want to fight everyday), or is able to travel and go on family trips more often, or is able to run a side hustle and actually make money at it, etc.
+There is always a mom who has it more together than me, or is in better shape, or dresses their kids in clothes that actually match (I really do try, but it’s a battle that I don’t want to fight everyday).
+Or maybe that mom who is able to travel and go on family trips more often, or is able to run a side hustle and actually make money at it, etc.

 There is always going to be a mom that seems to have it better than you do.
 Always.
 That’s life.
 It’s also reality, that mom probably does have it better in a few areas of her life, but not all areas.
 She’s probably looking at you wishing she had what you have!
 Learn to be content with what God has already blessed you with.Learn to be content with what God has blessed you with!
 Click To Tweet

 - Right now, make a written list (stop just thinking about them, take out a pencil and write them down) of 5 things in your life that bring you joy (such as: your family, your spouse, your kids, your home, your dog, etc).
 Then, go hang that list on your refrigerator for your whole family to see.

 - Remember that comparison will kill your joy – so choose right now to stop comparing your life to others.